aditya-tekale-99/DataBases/README.md

 # DataBases
-Projects done using PostgreSQL and SQL as part of the databases course on Codecademy
+PostgreSQL is a RDBMS used to create the database and SQL is used to access the data in the RDBMS